Thetruemank/data/README.md

+# This repository has been made to support my main [application](https://github.com/Tumppi066/Euro-Truck-Simulator-2-Lane-Assist)
+# It might or might not be maintained, and I might or might not have managed to reach the goal!

 # Euro Truck Simulator 2 / American Truck Simulator Map Renderer

 This Application reads ATS/ETS2 files to draw roads, prefabs, map overlays, ferry lines and city names.
 It can also generate a route between two prefabs.
-This is an updated fork of [edoaxyz/ts-map](https://github.com/edoaxyz/ts-map).
+This is an updated fork of [spedcord/ts-map](https://github.com/Spedcord/ts-map/)

 To change the generated route you need to adjust the coordinates in TsMapper.cs line 916.
 This is not very user friendly, but that's mainly because I just needed a working proof of concept.